gitZoranVasic/nowLogBooster/README.md

 ## How it works

-- `src/contentScript.js` finds JSON blobs inside the syslog message column and replaces them with Monaco-powered viewers.
+- `src/contentScript.js` finds JSON blobs inside the syslog message column and highlights them with red borders
-- `npm run build` copies the content script, the extension assets in `extension/`, and the pre-bundled Monaco files into `dist/`.
+- `npm run build` copies the content script and manifest.json into `dist/`
-- `extension/editor.html` hosts Monaco Editor in an isolated iframe so it can run without a bundler or React/TypeScript tooling.
+- No dependencies, no bundlers, no frameworks - just vanilla JavaScript

+## Development

+1. Make changes to `src/contentScript.js` or `extension/manifest.json`
+2. Run `npm run build`
+3. Reload the extension in `chrome://extensions/`
+4. Test on a ServiceNow syslog page